0xdeadbeefJERKY/0xdeadbeefjerky.github.io/_posts/2023-03-03-cloudgoat-lambda-walkthrough-part-2.md

 > 2023-03-28T17:18:59Z.
 {: .prompt-danger }

-## Building Context
+## Analysis: Building Context and Timeline

 A responder's ability to quickly and effectively investigate an incident is almost entirely dependent on the context that's made available to them.
-In this example, the context is quite limited (intentionally), so we're left to build out the necessary context on our own.
+In this example, the context is quite limited (intentionally), so we're left to build it out on our own.

 ### Analyze Cloudtrail Logs Using Athena